shaky411/Weather-Dashboard/README.md

 ## The Task:

-* I have been tasked with creating a simple calendar application that allows users to save events for each hour of the day.
+* I have been tasked with creating a simple weather app

 * This app features dynamically updated HTML and CSS.